THE NATIONAL YOUTH JAZZ FESTIVAL, MAKHANDA

 The National Youth Jazz Festival’s philosophy is ultimately to promote the development of South African jazz by providing excellent educational opportunities for young players; encouraging artistic integrity and creativity in a supportive and educational space; helping students to form connections with other South African youth from across the country; and providing audiences with unique, quality jazz.

-CHECK OUR FACEBOOK FOR UPDATES
+CHECK OUR SOCIALS FOR UPDATES

 2024 festival Highlights